docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 You can then change the permissions in the same way as creation time.

-Entities that hold specific rights display a padlock at the end of the line.
+Entities holding specific rights display a prohibition sign at the end of the line.
 Green means you have full access to the entity, yellow means read-only access.

-{% image /assets/images/documentation/en/full_access.png "Full access"%}
+{% image /assets/images/documentation/dev/full_access.png "Full access"%}
-{% image /assets/images/documentation/en/read_only.png "Read-only"%}
+{% image /assets/images/documentation/dev/read_only.png "Read only"%}

 ##Combined Access Rights